cweitz621/Weather_Visibility/README.md

 - `index.html` - Main HTML file containing the application structure
 - `styles.css` - CSS styles for the application
-- `realtime_app.js` - JavaScript code for real-time weather data
+- `hourly_app.js` - JavaScript code for weather data and charts
-- `hourly_app.js` - JavaScript code for hourly weather data and charts
+- `.env` - Environment variables (not tracked by git)

 ## Usage